mohasinhossain/Advanced-laravel-eloquent-techniques/README.md

 # This is all about advanced laravel eloquent techniques

-## Here you find advanced filter & search for small & large application
+## Here you find some advanced filter & search for small & large application

 ## Advanced pivot table techniques